-

 # than or equal to the "contents_sample_percentage".

-# Only applies to the "spot" check.
+# Required (and only valid) for the "spot" check.

 # data_tolerance_percentage: 0.5